ReleaseRun Badges for Go

 Why Use Go Health Badges?

-Go’s fast release cadence means your users might be running a version with known CVEs and not realise it.
-A health badge in your README gives instant visibility into whether their Go version is still patched and supported.
+Go releases new versions every six months, and only the latest two minor versions receive security patches.
+A health badge in your README gives instant visibility into whether a Go version is still patched and supported.

 ReleaseRun badges go beyond Shields.io.
 Where Shields.io shows a static version number, our badges show security posture: CVE counts, EOL countdowns, and a composite health grade based on freshness (35%), security (35%), and support status (30%).